ursinaschaede/ursinaschaede.github.io/_pages/research.md

 *joint with Andrea Hofer and Andreas Beerli*
 <br />
 <br />
 Women are over-represented in industries that feature lower hours.
-This papers sheds light on the forces of labor supply and demand that give rise to this sorting.
-We examine an immigration reform that markedly increased the supply of full-time workers in a pre-defined set of border localities in Switzerland.
-Using social security registers and business census data covering the universe of establishments in a difference-in-differences design, we show that the reform leads to a drop in mothers’ labor force participation by 6%.
-We provide evidence that mothers’ drop-out is primarily driven by changes in the structure of local labor markets with firms reducing their demand for part-time workers following the reform.
+This papers sheds light on the forces of labor supply and demand that give rise to this sorting with a reduced form approach.
+We examine the impacts of an immigration reform that markedly increased the supply of full-time workers in a pre-defined set of border localities in Switzerland.
+Using social security registers and business census data covering the universe of establishments in a difference-in-differences design, we show that mothers --- a group that primarily works part-time --- drop out of the workforce.
+Fathers and men and women without children remain unaffected.
+We provide evidence that maternal drop-out is primarily driven by changes in the structure of jobs in local labor markets with firms reducing their demand for part-time workers following the reform.
 The main channel of competition with immigrant labor in our setting thus manifests itself through the number of hours that workers are willing to supply.
-Our results are consistent with low(er) hours constituting a job-specific amenity that is costly for firms to provide.
+Our results emphasize that low(er) hours constitute a job-specific amenity that may be costly for firms to provide.
 <br />
 <br />
 <br />